home | index | units | counting | geometry | algebra | trigonometry & functions | calculus

 NH4NO3 ® N2O + 2 H2O

 That subsidiary reaction can be started with a drop of concentrated hydrochloric acid.
 Alternately, pure water (or just moisture) will ignite a mixture that already contains a little bit of chlorine ions, in the form of ammonium chloride (or sodium chloride).
-Also, the acidity may remove the oxidation layer of zinc to make the metal available for the main event:
+Also, the acidity may remove the oxidation layer of zinc to make the metal available for the main event.

 United Nuclear

-Videos : Chemical fire (Ammonium nitrate and zinc, ignited with HCl)
+Video : Chemical fire (Ammonium nitrate and zinc, ignited with HCl)

 (2011-09-06) Nitrogen Triiodide